Ways to Cut a Hinge Mortise

-Nothing makes a person feel more like a pro than chiseling out a nice, crisp, tight-fitting hinge mortise by hand.
-But is there a better way?
-According to these three experts, using a router and a jig is a strong contender:
+Nothing makes a person feel more like a pro than chiseling out a nice, crisp, tight-fitting hinge mortise by hand, but is there a better method?
+A Woodworker's Journal reader asks this:

 John Brock: I suppose that depends on how good you are with a chisel and mallet, and how many mortises you have to cut.
 If I have just a few to do I'll use a chisel.
-If I have a bunch to do, I'll set up or make a jig so I can use my router.
+If I have a bunch to do, I'll set up or make a router jig and use my router.

 Richard Jones: A handheld router can often be used with a straight bit and a side fence.
 This will remove the bulk of the waste, just leaving rounded corners to square out if necessary.
 There are jigs out there all set up for doing this particularly for architectural doors if that's the kind of hinge mortising you need to do on a daily basis, but for occasional use, the router, straight bit, and side fence can be very handy.

 Carol Reed: Rout them.
 Make a jig that fits the hinge, then use it with a short trim bit that has the bearing on the shank end.
-Rockler Woodworking and Hardware carries one.
+Rockler carries one.
 They also carry a ready-made jig that works.